 - "Monsieur Henri", 38 mins by Paul Bigou on the painter’s life and works

 - "Lumière sur...", 23 mins by D.Devynck, P-R. Saint-Dizier, Ch.
 Dedieu

 THE BERBIE PALACE, AN EXCEPTIONAL SETTING FOR THE MUSEUM

-Built in the 13th century, the Berbie Palace is a former Bishops’ residence and a symbol of the power of the Bishop of Albi.
+Built during the 13th century, the Berbie Palace is a former Bishops’ residence and a symbol of the power of the Bishop of Albi.
 The fortress lost its defensive aspect from the 15th century and became a residential palace; the arms store became a classical garden, and the parapet, a promenade.
-In visiting the museum, you discover the Berbie Palace: vaulted brick ceilings, great living rooms and period parquet flooring, painted or caisson ceilings...
+By visiting the museum, you can discover the Berbie Palace with its vaulted brick ceilings, its great living rooms and period parquet flooring, painted or caisson ceilings...
 Renovated during the works at the museum, we can admire one of the most important 13th century glazed terracotta pavements.
 You are now in the Inquisition Chamber.